rahulstox/planora/ENVIRONMENT_SETUP.md

-# TravelGrid Environment Setup Guide
+# planora Environment Setup Guide

-This guide will help you set up the environment variables for both the frontend and backend of the TravelGrid application with email verification functionality.
+This guide will help you set up the environment variables for both the frontend and backend of the planora application with email verification functionality.

 ## 📋 Prerequisites